verhas/demo/jpms_annotation_demo/article.md

 com.sun.proxy.jdk.proxy1` the package.
 You can try and add an `add-exports jdk.proxy1/com.sun.proxy.jdk.proxy1=ALL_UNNAMED` but it does not work.
 I do not know why it does not work, but it does not.
-And as a matter of fact it is good that it is not working because the package `com.sun.proxy.jdk.proxy1` is something that is the internal part of the JDK, something like `unsafe` was that caused so much hedeache to Java in the past.
+And as a matter of fact, it is good that it is not working because the package `com.sun.proxy.jdk.proxy1` is something that is the internal part of the JDK, something like `unsafe` was that caused so much headache to Java in the past.

-Instead trying to illegally open the treasure box let's focus on why we wanted to open it in the first place and if we really need to access to that?
+Instead of trying to illegally open the treasure box let's focus on why we wanted to open it in the first place and if we really need to access to that?